-The SfM processing and 3D point cloud georeferencing are performed using the Agisoft Photoscan® software.
-Sediment budgets were computed with the Geomorphic Change Detection software (Wheaton et al., 2010) implemented in ArcGIS.
+The SfM processing and 3-D point cloud georeferencing are performed using the Agisoft Photoscan® software.
+Sediment budgets were computed with the Geomorphic Change Detection software implemented in ArcGIS.
 COSI-Corr algorithm has been used as a software module integrated in ENVI.
-Point cloud handling has been done with CloudCompare (CloudCompare version 2.6.3, 2016), using the M3C2 plugin.
-All other data manipulations were carried out with R software, CloudCompare and ArcGIS 10.
+Point cloud handling has been done with CloudCompare, using the M3C2 plugin.
+All other data manipulations were carried out with R software, CloudCompare, and ArcGIS 10.

-20 3 Results
+3 Results

-3.1 3D topographic reconstructions
+3.1 3-D topographic reconstructions

-The three topographic reconstructions are not covering the same spatial domain (Table 2; Figure 3).
+The three topographic reconstructions are not covering the same spatial domain (Table 2; Fig. 3).
 The flight campaign of June 2014 allowed us to survey the entire Schimbrig earthflow.
-The 2013 and 2015 flight campaigns are centred on the most active part of the earthflow, but do not cover the entire earthflow due to operational problems encountered during the flight.
+The 2013 and 2015 flight campaigns are centred on the most active part of the earthflow but do not cover the entire earthflow due to operational problems encountered during flights.

-Due to these spatial limitations, results are presented: (1) over the spatial intersection of the three datasets ( $T{2013}$ $\Omega$ $T{2014}$ $\Omega$ $T{2015}$ ), i.e. area of interest named intersection, to allow the comparison of absolute values of displacement and volumetric changes over the entire time period (2013-2015), and (2) over the spatial intersection of each time interval ( $T{2013}$ $\Omega$ $T{2014}$ and $T{2014}$ $\Omega$ $T{2015}$ ), i.e. area of interest referred to as interval, in order to get the most information of each pair of datasets.
+Due to these spatial limitations, results are presented: (1) over the spatial intersection of the three datasets ( $T{2013} \cap T{2014} \cap T{2015}$ ), i.e. area of interest named intersection, to allow the comparison of absolute values of displacement and volumetric changes over the entire time period (2013-2015), and (2) over the spatial intersection of each time interval ( $T{2013} \cap T{2014}$ and $T{2014} \cap T{2015}$ ), i.e. area of interest referred to as interval, in order to get the most information of each pair of datasets.

-The 3D point cloud reconstructions of the Schimbrig earthflow result in a large dataset, with a very high point density of ca. 1,000 to 1,450 points per square meter, which allows to accurately track ground deformation through time.
-The three topographic reconstructions have similar accuracies, i.e. RMSE (Table 2), with horizontal accuracies of 0.23 and 0.20 m, and vertical accuracies of 0.06, 0.05 and 0.08 m.
+The 3-D point cloud reconstructions of the Schimbrig earthflow result in a large dataset, with a very high point density of ca. 1000 to 1450 points per square metre, which allows accurate tracking of ground deformation through time.
+The three topographic reconstructions have similar accuracies, i.e. RMSE (Table 2), with horizontal accuracies of 0.23 and 0.20 m, and vertical accuracies of 0.06, 0.05, and 0.08 m.
 The total error on the topographic reconstructions ranges between 0.20 and 0.24 m.
 The overall detection limits for ground movements and deformations are derived from error propagation of the RMSE values on the individual topographic constructions given in Table 2.